conda-forge/flang-feedstock/README.md

 ```
 conda config --add channels conda-forge
+conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `flang, flang_linux-64, libflang` can be installed with:
+Once the `conda-forge` channel has been enabled, `flang, flang_win-64, libflang` can be installed with:

 ```
-conda install flang flang_linux-64 libflang
+conda install flang flang_win-64 libflang
 ```

 It is possible to list all of the versions of `flang` available on your platform with: